This post may contain affiliate links. Please read our disclosure policy.

 - Pour into the prepared baking dish and spread into an even layer.

-- Remove from heat and add the butter into the saucepan and let melt without stirring.
+- Remove from heat, add the butter, and let melt without stirring.
 Once melted, stir to combine.
-Add the vanilla extract, the pecans, and the salt and stir once more to combine.
-Let cool completely to allow the mixture to thicken/harden, about 10 minutes.
+Add the vanilla extract, pecans, and salt and stir to combine.
+Let cool completely to allow the mixture to thicken, about 10 minutes.

 - Once cooled, pour the mixture over the base of the bars and spread to evenly coat the top.
-Transfer to the fridge and let the topping cool/harden completelY—at least 20 minutes.
+Transfer to the fridge and let the topping cool completely, at least 20 minutes.

 - Using the edge of the parchment, lift the bars out of the baking dish and set them on a cutting board.
-Cut into squares.
+Cut into squares and serve.

 Notes